karlmerhi/karlmerhi/README.md

-⚡ I am an aspiring full stack web developer based out of Toronto with a strong passion for coding.
-I am currently learning M.E.A.N and Python.
+⚡ I am an aspiring developer based out of Toronto with a strong passion for coding.
+I am currently learning M.E.R.N and Java.
 I find great enjoyement in building side projects and am a eager learner who believes in clean code, team work, agile/scrum, and problem solving with outside the box thinking. ⚡

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning Python, M.E.A.N, ReactJS, SQL